-The most prominent cause of a hamstring injury is an imbalance between two muscles –quadriceps and hamstring muscles that are located at the front and back of thighs.
-The former one is a larger and stronger group of muscles and it helps to straighten or extend legs.
-When these muscles are forcefully stretched it may put tension to the muscle group.
+The most prominent cause of a hamstring injury is an imbalance between two muscles –the quadriceps and hamstring muscles that are located at the front and back of the thighs.
+The former one is a larger and stronger group of muscles, and it helps to straighten or extend legs.
+When these muscles are forcefully stretched, it may put tension on the muscle group.

 Risk Factors of Hamstring Injuries

 Previous Injury in your Hamstring